 Students requesting academic adjustments must adhere to the Educational Testing Service (ETS) policy statement for documentation of attention-deficit/hyperactivity disorder, learning disabilities in adolescents and adults, and psychiatric disabilities in adolescents and adults.

-Once you have this information, forward to the SRC director.
-New York State law requires publishers to provide electronic files of textbooks and related materials to universities when possible only after proof of purchase of printed materials is provided.
-If the books you have requested are not be available through publisher, alternative sources will be utilized.
+New York State law requires publishers to provide electronic files of textbooks and related materials to universities, when possible, only after proof of student's purchase of printed materials is provided to the SRC.
+If the books you require are not available through the publisher, alternative sources will be utilized.
 If materials are not available in time for the start of the semester, contact the SRC and we will provide you with a reader until the books arrive, providing you followed procedure in a timely manner.

 It is your responsibility to contact the SRC if you experience any problems with this procedure.